rickbronson/Sniff-LCD-with-ESP32/README.md

 - careful analyzing of waveforms to detect backplane and segment lines coming from the LCD controller
 - reverse engineering of the segment map of the multiplexed LCD driver

 Have you ever wanted to extract info out of an instrument and web enable it?
 I've done this a few times using a ESP8266 by using the a/d converter to read an analog value then setting up the ESP8266 in AP mode so I could get to the data.
 In this example we will be acutally sending the multiplexed LCD lines to an ESP32 (which has enough a/d lines) and converting them using the a/d converter in the ESP32.
 Before you proceed, you should study up on how multiplexed LCD's work and example waveforms.
 In a nutshell, they have backplane and segment lines in a multiplexed fashion.
 Initially we need to convert all segment lines plus just one backplane line.
 We only need one backplane line since the others follow in a round-robin fashion, we just need the one to give a starting point for converting all segment lines.
+The code strategy is to look for a zero volt to Vcc transition on the backplane line and then convert all segment lines, then wait for one cycle and repeat until we've done all four backplanes.

-In the example here we are using a MT87 v1 clamp meter.
-Note that there are many versions of the MT87 clamp meter.
-I used an ESP32-CAM which was a mistake as many pins on the actually ESP32 module are very difficult to solder.
+In the example here we are using a MT87 v1 clamp meter, bought in 2022.
+Note that there are many versions of the MT87 clamp meter going back at least to 2015.
+I used an ESP32-CAM which was a mistake as many pins on the actual ESP32 module are very difficult to solder.
 It's better to use something like a ESP32-MINI where you can more easily get to all the pins of the ESP32 module.

 Here we are using the ESP-IDF github as a starting point and just replacing this file: esp-idf/examples/peripherals/adc/single_read/adc2/main/adc2_example_main.c